Devamitta/devamitta.github.io/index.md

 If you spot a mistake, or notice something missing, here's where to [report it](https://docs.google.com/forms/d/e/1FAIpQLSf9boBe7k5tCwq7LdWgBHHGIPVc4ROO5yjVDo1X5LDAxkmGWQ/viewform?usp=pp_url&entry.1433863141=digitalpalidictionary.github.io).
 It generally takes less than a minute.

 While you're at it, here are some [more Pāḷi dictionaries](https://github.com/simsapa/simsapa-dictionary/releases) to intall in GoldenDict.
-The **combined-dictionary-stardict.zip** contains all of them in one file.
+The *combined-dictionary-stardict.zip* contains all of them in one file.

-If you have any bright ideas to make this dicitonary even better, please [send a mail](mailto:digitalpalidictionary@gmail.com).
+If you have any bright ideas to make this dicitonary even better, please [send me a mail](mailto:digitalpalidictionary@gmail.com).